-In this brochure, we present our approach to the second pillar of our EMS, management of environmental and social risk in lending, as it is a crucial part of our environmental strategy.
+In this brochure, we present our approach to the second pillar of our EMS, the management of environmental and social risk and impact in lending, as it is a crucial part of our environmental strategy.
+This pillar is underpinned by the Standards for Managing the Environmental and Social Risk and Impact of Lending, which are applicable to every ProCredit bank, and cover all our banking operations including loans and project finance.
+The current brochure represents a shortened version created for communication purposes.

+As part of our credit risk assessment, we focus on the environmental and social risks that our portfolio poses to the environment and society.
 We aim to minimise our indirect environmental impact by working with businesses whose activities do not harm the environment or society.

-This objective is reflected in our creditworthiness analysis methodology, in which assessing environmental and social aspects plays an important role in the credit decision-making process.
+This objective is reflected in our creditworthiness analysis methodology, in which assessing environmental and social aspects plays an important role in the final credit decision-making process.
 As a development-oriented banking group, we operate in countries where businesses are not always required to meet high environmental and social standards.
 In this way, we not only make sure that our clients comply with the law; we also carefully assess the risks associated with their production processes and production site.
+In addition to environmental and social risks management, our credit risk policies assess the effect that climate-related risks have on our loan portfolio.